seard/duktig/README.md

 # TODO
--Place IP above main text
--Add new logotype D as background and favicon
--Print QR code to website
--Color the box
--Fit the speakers inside(?)
-Perform tests to see if it works...
--Start = red light -> start server.js = flash yellow -> internet connection (ping?) -> flash green for a short while, then stop
+-Push IP to middleman
--Get rid of AUX static?
-Maybe disable voltage on USB slot until playing sound -Play Youtube sounds?
+-Add outlet in the box so that the speaker doesn't run on electricity from the pi -Get rid of AUX static?
+Maybe disable voltage on USB slot until playing sound -Read out the version on startup
+-Play Youtube sounds?
--Record voice commands in phone?
+-Record voice commands in phone and send buffer?
 #

 1: Setup [duktig-middleman](https://github.com/seard/duktig-middleman)